-The JU will - after termination of the participation of a beneficiary, at the time of an interim payment, at the payment of the balance or afterwards - reject any costs which are ineligible (see Article 6), in particular following checks, reviews, audits or investigations (see Article 22).
+The JU will - at the time of an interim payment, at the payment of the balance or afterwards - reject any costs which are ineligible (see Article 6), in particular following checks, reviews, audits or investigations (see Article 22).

 The rejection may also be based on the extension of findings from other grants to this grant (see Article 22.5.2).